worldbank/wb-reproducible-research-repository/ai-skills/reproducibility-skill/references/flags.md

 Detect: commands like `estout`, `esttab`, `outreg2`, `reghdfe`, `ivreg2`, `winsor2`, `grc1leg` (Stata) with no `ssc install` / `net install` in main; `library(x)` with no installation instruction or `renv` lockfile (R); imports with no `requirements.txt` / `environment.yml` / `Project.toml` (Python/Julia).
 Fix: main script installs required packages (to a package folder inside the project where possible, so versions are frozen), or the package ships a lockfile / requirements file.
 Versions matter: record them.
+Caveat: a project-local package store makes the install-command requirement moot for whatever it actually contains — check its contents against the commands/library calls used before flagging, and only flag packages genuinely missing from it:
+- Stata: an ado folder (e.g. `code/ado`, pointed to by `sysdir set PLUS`) shipping the `.ado`/`.sthlp` files a command needs.
+- R: an `renv` project library (`renv/library/`) with a `renv.lock`, or any other vendored library folder the code points `.libPaths()` at, containing the packages `library()`/`require()` calls.
+- Python/Julia: a committed virtual environment / vendored packages directory the code activates, containing the imported packages — not just the presence of `requirements.txt`/`Project.toml` naming them (a lockfile alone still needs an install step; a populated local store does not).

 ## F6.
 Software versions not pinned

 Detect: README missing software name + version for every language used; Stata scripts missing a `version` statement; Python/R environments unspecified.
 Rule: README lists every software and version, including OS and hardware if relevant (e.g., "Tested on MacBook Pro, M-series"). ~35% of verification failures trace to version mismatches of some kind.
+Caveat: for any package covered by an F5 project-local store (Stata ado folder, R `renv` library, vendored Python/Julia environment), the shipped files are themselves the pinned version — do not flag those as unpinned.
+This does not extend to the language/runtime itself (Stata, R, Python, Julia) or to packages installed outside the project folder, which still need a stated version in the README.

 ## F7.
 Manuscript–code version mismatch